www-splitcells-net/net.splitcells.network.bom.base/README.md

-# Bill of Material for Dependencies
+# Bill of Material Base for Dependencies
 All used external Java via Maven dependencies are listed here.
 External dependencies for Java via Maven are only allowed to be imported over this repository and without overriding the given version, if reasonable possible.